Chef vs Doc

 The monthly medical list goes up.

-Doctor Chad in a previous article has painted me - the chef - as the “resident evil”, the temptation, leading the minions (food pun) astray.
+Doctor Chad in This week at Casey (8 March 2013) painted me – the chef – as the “resident evil”, the temptation, leading the minions (food pun) astray.
 I prefer to think of myself as the angel of mercy, a provider of comfort food to these poor lost and lonely souls.
 In fact on several occasions I have heard the words “That mother of the evil doer!” when I have walked into the room - clearly a reference to my caring and nurturing ways!

 But I digress.
 As Chad has pitched this as a battle of good against evil, then let the battle begin!